rmed/kouta/docs/introduction.md

 ## Testing

-Tests are implemented using [GoogleTest](https://github.com/google/googletest) and can be compiled after enabling the `BUILD_TESTS` option in CMake:
+Tests are implemented using [GoogleTest](https://github.com/google/googletest) and can be compiled after enabling the `KOUTA_BUILD_TESTS` option in CMake:

 ```
 $ cmake --build build --target kouta-tests